sledgang/sledgang.github.io/README.md

 ---
 ```

+The `date` field may be filled initially with the date of authorship, or the date of opening the pull request.
+It will be updated to the current date when the post is merged & published to reflect the date of publication.
+Other blog members should add a commit to your PR before they merge it that updates this field.

 > **Note:** If you're a new member of the blog, be sure you have an author entry in our `_config.yml`.

 **Members: Please *squash posts* into one commit when merging to `master` following approval.**